 According to Google, “Local results favor the most relevant results for each search, and businesses with complete and accurate information are easier to match with the right searches.”

 Ready to make the most out of your GMB listing?
-Follow these fifteen easy steps to fully optimize your Google My Business profile and start generating more local leads for your business.
+Follow these fifteen easy steps to fully optimize your Google My Business profile and start generating more local leads for your small business.

 A few things to know before getting started: